sirkon/ldetool/README.md

 ```

 ##### Code generation
-The easiest way is to put `//go:generate ldetool generate --package main Line.lde` and then generate a code with
+The easiest way is to put `//go:generate ldetool generate --package main Line.lde` somewhere in the Go file and then generate a code with
 ```bash
 go generate <project path>
 ```